Marcus Patterson

-Marcus Patterson (born February 8, 1995) is an American-Jamaican professional basketball player for BC Teuta Durrës of the Albanian Basketball Superleague and Liga Unike.
+Marcus Patterson (born February 8, 1995) is a Jamaican-American professional basketball player who last played for Teuta of the Albanian Basketball Superleague and Liga Unike.
 He played college basketball for Russell Sage.
+He represents the Jamaica men’s national team.

 Early life and personal life

 Patterson was born and raised in the Bronx, New York.
 He attended and played basketball at Mount Saint Michael Academy, where he helped his team to the 2011 CHSAA City A Championship.
-He has five brothers, including Tyshawn, who played ball at Stetson University.

 College career

-Patterson attended Russell Sage College, where he majored in business administration and played basketball for the Sage Gators.